Collegiate Recovery Community

 - To be a part of a community that will provide a nurturing, affirming environment in which individuals recovering from or concerned about addictive disorders can find peer support

-To join our mailing list that will keep you informed on meetings, events and news, please submit your contact information here.
+To join our mailing list that will keep you informed of meetings, events, and news, please submit your contact information here.

 Treatment and Relapse Prevention